 The OID assigned to the spacecraft may be used as the permanent unique identifier for the spacecraft.

 Standard Formatted Data Unit Control Authority Registry

-The SANA shall implement an SCA Registry as specified in reference [9].
+The SANA shall implement an SFDU Control Authority (SCA) Registry as specified in reference [9].

 The Review Authority for the SCA shall be the MOIMS Area.